 In Case You Forgot Who Wrote It: One of the most awkward examples of this trope, starting with the fact that the core romantic plot between Dracula and Mina isn't in the book.
 The Internet Movie Database notes, "Director Francis Ford Coppola claims that Bram Stoker's name was included in the title because he has a tradition of putting the author's names in the titles of his movies that are adapted from novels, such as Mario Puzo's The Godfather (1972) and John Grisham's The Rainmaker (1997).
 Others have claimed, however, that Stoker's name was included in the title to avoid legal action from Universal Studios, who claimed to own the rights to the simple title Dracula (1931)."

-One reviewer quipped that it should have been called Bram Stoker's Dracula, If Francis Ford Coppola Had Been Standing Over His Shoulder Telling Him How It Should Be Written.
+In Name Only: One reviewer quipped that it should have been called Bram Stoker's Dracula, If Francis Ford Coppola Had Been Standing Over His Shoulder Telling Him How It Should Be Written.
+Whilst it certainly takes inspiration from the book, it is clearly Coppola's take on the Dracula mythos.

 Licensed Game: Interesting in that the available versions barely resemble each other.
 The NES version plays like a horror-themed Mario (complete with ? blocks!), the SNES/Genesis version is a more generic action platformer, and the Sega CD version injects the previous with at-the-time high tech 3D rendered backdrops... and injects context-less clips from the film that suffer from house-sized artifacts.
 There is also a PC game played from the first person perspective as well as an Amiga version that fell somewhere between the Megadrive/Genesis, SNES and Sega CD versions gameplay-wise.